Everything you need to know to teach your child the subtraction facts, without hours of rote memorization, counting on fingers, or flash cards.

 Once your child has mastered one set of facts, it’s time to mix them up with the facts she’s already mastered.
 Mixing them together gives her practice at choosing the right strategy and provides cumulative review so that the facts are cemented in her long-term memory.

-And if you’d like an open-and-go, all-in-one resource that guides you step-by-step, check out my book: Subtraction Facts That Stick.
+Subtraction Facts That Stick is an open-and-go, all-in-one book for teaching your child the subtraction facts.
 It provides detailed lesson plans, fun games, and simple worksheets for every step of the process, so that you can teach your child subtraction facts that truly stick.